captbaritone/jordaneldredge.com/_posts/2012-11-08-one-way-curl-pipe-sh-install-scripts-can-be-dangerous.md

 ---
-title: "One way \"curl pipe sh\" install scripts can be dangerous [proof of concept]"
+title: 'One way "curl pipe sh" install scripts can be dangerous [proof of concept]'
 ---

 I have seen [several](http://pow.cx/) [sites](http://getcomposer.org/download/) recently that